top of page

 Personal favorite photo along with Joe Dilworth_edited.jpg

-Contributions: playing, engineering, mixing, and/or production
+mixing, and/or production

+The tracks on which Shields is credited as engineer, mixer, and/or producer are often very unique.
+For any fan of MBV, his work with the Beat Up, Primal Scream, J Mascis, and Joy Zipper are the most obvious recordings of interest.
 Although other surprises can be found here, it is more a mixed bag when he solely played on a track or two, but had no role in the final prouct.
 His contributions on guitar or another instrument might not be noteworthy - much less identifiable - although that tells us nothing about the project’s inherent value.
-Additionally, the emphasis and promotion they place on Shields's participation tells us little abuut the size of his contribution or it's value.
+Additionally, the emphasis and promotion they place on Shields's participation tells us little about the size of his contribution or it's value.

 Andrew-Project-Development-info-echotatech-com-echotatech-com-Mail-10-09-2025_03_23_PM.avi